Marchopkins96/hangman-game/README.md

 #### Outstanding Issues

-There are currently no outstnading issues at this time to the developers knowledge.
+There are currently no outstanading issues at this time to the developers knowledge.

 ### Testing User Stories